Baleària Caribbean's Jaume II catamaran in Fort Lauderdale, the ferry used on the Freeport route Photo: HSC Jaume II / CC BY-SA 4.0 via Wikimedia

-Fort Lauderdale to Freeport: A Fishing Dad's Honest Review
+Fort Lauderdale to Freeport Ferry: A Fishing Dad's Honest Review

-8 trips later, here's the real deal on taking the ferry with rods, reels, and a cooler full of hope
+8 trips on Baleària's Jaume II — here's the real deal on bringing rods, reels, and coolers

 Why We Ditched Flying for the Ferry

-Then I discovered Balearia's Fort Lauderdale to Freeport route.
-Sure, it's 3 hours and 45 minutes vs. a 45-minute flight.
-But here's what nobody tells you: by the time you deal with airport parking ($25/day), arrive 2 hours early, wait for bags, and pay those criminal excess baggage fees for fishing gear, you're looking at the same total travel time.
+Then I discovered Baleària's Fort Lauderdale to Freeport route.
+Sure, it's about 3 hours one-way vs. a 45-minute flight.
+But here's what nobody tells you: by the time you deal with airport parking, arrive 2 hours early, wait for bags, and pay those oversize-baggage fees for rod cases, the door-to-door numbers get a lot closer than the flight time suggests.
 Except on the ferry, you're already on vacation the moment you board.

 Bringing Fishing Gear: The Game Changer